 Service developments in community pharmacy have led to pharmacies becoming an important access route for people requiring unscheduled care, particularly over weekends and public holidays.
 Examples of the tools available to pharmacists include:

-- the National Patient Group Direction (Version 26) for the Urgent Supply of Current Prescribed Medicines, Appliances and ACBS products
+- the National Patient Group Direction for the Urgent Supply of Current Prescribed Medicines, Appliances and ACBS products

 - Community Pharmacy Direct Referral to local Out of Hours services

-- the NHS Minor Ailment Service which has established community pharmacy as the first port of call for the treatment of minor or routine ailments
+- NHS Scotland Pharmacy First has been established within community pharmacy as the first port of call for the treatment of minor or routine ailments

 For more information on Unscheduled Care and additional resources, please refer to the NHS Scotland website.